MAIN CONFERENCE DEC. 18 - PT (Pacific Time, GMT-08:00)

 Current approaches to mine functional immune responses are generally limited in quality or throughput.
 To address these limitations, our group established high-throughput functional screening platforms for natively paired antibodies and T cell receptors generated in vivo.
 Here we will share several case studies of immune mining and engineering from in vivo leads.

-- Brandon DeKosky, Ph.D. - Assistant Professor of Chemical Engineering, MIT
+- Brandon DeKosky, Ph.D. - Associate Professor of Chemical Engineering, MIT and The Ragon Institute

 Primary mouse B cells were engineered so their heavy and kappa variable-chain loci were scarlessly overwritten by their respective human antibody variable-chain genes.
 These B cells proliferated in vivo to generate potent neutralizing plasma, and affinity matured to develop broader, more potent, and more bioavailable HIV-1 and SARS-CoV-2 neutralizing antibodies.
 This approach improves the clinical utility of antibodies and biologics, enables more human-like vaccine models, and suggests new cell-based therapies.